-- An internal controller, where national rules allow it, must belong to a unit that is functionally separate from the units responsible for implementing the activities and the financial aspects of the project. - An external controller is considered to be independent if no other contractual or personal relationship exists that could lead to a conflict of interest with the controlled organisation.
+- In case of ann internal controller, where national rules allow it, must belong to a unit of a national or regional authority that is functionally separated from the units of the same organisation responsible for implementing the activities and the financial aspects of the project. - In case of an external controller (national or regional authority, private body, natural person) is considered to be independent if no other contractual or personal relationship exists that could lead to a conflict of interest with the controlled organisation.